T4cceptor/MakeMCP/README.md

 ## Troubleshooting

-**Common Issues:**
+**Common Steps:**

-**"OpenAPI spec not found"**
-- Verify the URL or file path is correct
-- Check network connectivity for remote URLs
+- for OpenAPI:
-- Ensure the OpenAPI spec is valid JSON/YAML

-**"Connection refused"**
-- Verify the base URL is accessible
-- Check if the API server is running
+  - if server start fails:
+    - this is likely due to a configuration and/or parsing issue from source
+    - Verify both URL/path to OpenAPI specification json is correct and publicly available (we do not support auth yet)
+    - Verify that the specification is valid (e.g. if you provide a file check if its indeed a valid OpenAPI spec) and it follows OpenAPI 3.0+ format - older formats are currently not supported
+  - if tool invocation fails:
+    - check how parameters are provided to the MCP tool, the correct format should be something like `<parameter_location>__<parameter_name>: <parameter value>`, for example: `body__user_email: test@example.com` or `path__user_id: 123` - the location is delimited using double underscores `__` which is then used for parsing the request
     - Ensure firewall/network settings allow connections

-**"Invalid OpenAPI specification"**
-- Validate your OpenAPI spec using tools like Swagger Editor
-- Check for syntax errors in JSON/YAML
-- Ensure the spec follows OpenAPI 3.0+ format

-**MCP client can't connect:**
-- Check the command path in your MCP client configuration
-- Verify makemcp is installed and accessible
     - Check transport settings (stdio vs http)

 ## Dependencies